 About the Instructor

 Jared Haight (@jaredhaight) spent 10 years as a Systems Administrator where he used PowerShell to handle any task that he had to do more than once.
 Now as a Penetration Tester he uses his knowledge of PowerShell on engagements to help companies improve their security posture.
-He has spent the last four years teaching people how to use PowerShell and created the PS>Attack platform to help Penetration Testers easily add PowerShell to their toolkit.
+He has spent the last five years teaching people how to use PowerShell and created the PS>Attack platform to help Penetration Testers easily add PowerShell to their toolkit.